Skip to main content

 • -Can it text a secure Stripe payment link to collect a diagnostic fee before dispatching?

-DispatchNode is pre-trained on an exclusive field service corpus, allowing it to provide accurate estimates and dispatch instructions flawlessly.
+DispatchNode is pre-trained on an exclusive service industry corpus, allowing it to provide accurate estimates and dispatch instructions reliably.
 The platform's machine learning models continually improve through interaction, refining their understanding of local colloquialisms and regional pricing variations.
 This self-optimizing nature ensures that the operational engine becomes more profitable over time.

 1. Sign up for DispatchNode and configure your AI agent with your services, pricing, and service areas.